pont-us/clgplot/README.md

 data and/or curves using pylab.
 The plot can be viewed on-screen and saved to a file.

-clgplot is copyright 2012 by Pontus Lurcock (pont -at- talvi -dot- net).
+clgplot is copyright 2012 by Pontus Lurcock (pont -at- talvi -dot- net) and released under the MIT license (see source code for full license text).

 [1] See http://www.geo.uu.nl/~forth/Software/irmunmix/ and
 http://dx.doi.org/10.1046/j.0956-540x.2001.01558.x